maxpaynestory/custom-calendar-laravel-livewire/README.md

 ### Step 2
 Open phpMyAdmin using URL http://localhost:8080/

-Import all sql scripts to laravel database
+Download zip file from https://drive.google.com/file/d/18d8zyNqmBIfUL0jr2IRoInZbVPqhtTHI/view and import all sql scripts  to laravel database using phpMyAdmin

 ### Step 3
 On project root install dependencies and run migrations by